busypeoples/busypeoples.github.io/_posts/2014-06-02-writing-unit-tests-for-service-in-angular-js.markdown

 tags:   AngularJS, Javascript, Unit Tests, Karma, Jasmine
 ---

-The following post will asume prior knowledge of how to set up [karma](http://karma-runner.github.io/0.12/index.html) and write tests with [Jasmine](http://jasmine.github.io/).
+The following post will assume prior knowledge of how to set up [karma](http://karma-runner.github.io/0.12/index.html) and write tests with [Jasmine](http://jasmine.github.io/).
 This is just a short introduction into getting started with writing tests for AngularJS services.
 AngularJS offers multiple ways for creating a [provider](https://docs.angularjs.org/guide/providers).
 Depending on what the service class should accomplish one can choose between a service, factory or provider recipe.
 If no configuration or new instance is needed than a service provider should do the job.